opendocsg/slw-judgments-backfill/2005_SGHC_159/report.md

 This prohibition is not absolute but is circumscribed by s 119 which empowers the court to authorise the commencement of an action for the recovery of fees due under a bill in certain circumstances, such as where the client is intentionally taking steps to thwart payment.
 Evidently, therefore, the bar under s 118 of the LPA may be lifted where the justice of the case so requires.

 30     Order 92 r 4 of the Rules of Court (Cap 322, R 5, 2004 Rev Ed) states that the court has the inherent power “to make any order as may be necessary to prevent injustice or to prevent an abuse of the process of the Court”.
-As stated by the Court of Appeal in _Wee Soon Kim Anthony v Law Society of Singapore_ [2001] 4 SLR 25 at [27] and [30]:
+As stated by the Court of Appeal in _Wee Soon Kim Anthony v Law Society of Singapore_ <span class="citation">[2001] 4 SLR 25</span> at [27] and [30]:

  It seems to us clear that by its very nature, how an inherent jurisdiction, whether as set out in O 92 r 4 or under common law, should be exercised should not be circumscribed by rigid criteria or tests.
 In each instance the court must exercise it judiciously.
 In his lecture on ‘The Inherent Jurisdiction of the Court’ published in Current Legal Problems 1970, Sir Jack Jacob (until lately the General Editor of the Supreme Court Practice ) opined that this jurisdiction may be invoked when it is just and equitable to do so and in particular to ensure the observance of the due process of law, to prevent improper vexation or oppression and to do justice between the parties.
 Without intending to be exhaustive, we think an essential touchstone is really that of ‘need’. ...